Dom-888/Second-Milestone-Project/README.md

 ### Design Choices

-1. **Fonts** <br>
+1.  **Fonts**<br>
-All fonts are from [Google Fonts](https://fonts.google.com/) <br>
+All fonts are from [Google Fonts](https://fonts.google.com/).
     - The site's main font is **Roboto**, it was chosen for its clear and straight design.
     - The font of the word to guess is **Patrick Hand**, it was chosen because of its resemblance to handwriting.

-2. **Buttons** <br>
+    - The font used in the on-screen keyboard is **Helvetica**, as it is a font commonly used in real keyboards.

+1.  **Buttons**<br>
-The buttons style is from [Bootstrap](https://getbootstrap.com/) <br>
+The buttons style is from [Bootstrap](https://getbootstrap.com/).
-    - Large-call-to-action buttons are used in all modals to guide the flow of the game
+    - Large-call-to-action buttons are used in all modals to guide the flow of the game.
-    - Each button contains a [Font Awesome](https://fontawesome.com/) icon that represents its meaning, this makes site navigation more intuitive and also makes the site's appearance more playful.
+    - Each modal button contains a [Font Awesome](https://fontawesome.com/) icon that represents its meaning, this makes site navigation more intuitive and also makes the site's appearance more playful.
+    - The on-screen keyboard is designed to look like a real keyboard.
-    - The shadow under the buttons narrows when clicking, giving the illusion that the button is pushed down
+    - The shadow under the buttons narrows when clicking, giving the illusion that the button is pushed down.

-3. **Colours** <br>
+1.  **Colours** <br>
-The site uses light, pastel colors with good contrast between them. <br>
+The site uses light, pastel colors with good contrast between them.
     - Sky blue (#81DAFC) is used as default button color, it was chosen because it is a more pastel version of the bootstrap primary button.
 The same color is used as fallback for the background.
     - Bright orange (#D35400) is used to highlight the buttons when the user hovers them with the mouse, it creates a nice contrast with the idles buttons.
-    - Yellow paper (#FDF6E3 to #fde1ab) are used to create the effect of old paper
+    - Yellow paper (#FDF6E3 to #fde1ab) are used to create the effect of old paper, to give the feeling of the paper-and-pencil game.

-4. **Hangman Figure** <br>
+1.  **Hangman Figure** <br>
-The hangman figure was created by the author from free images with [Paint.net](https://www.getpaint.net/) <br>
+The hangman figure was created by the author from free images with [Paint.net](https://www.getpaint.net/).
     - In the original game, a hanged man is gradually drawn each time the player chooses a wrong letter.
 In this version he is replaced by a flying kid "hanging" on balloons.
 The idea is to remain consistent with the name of the game and at the same time make the image more suitable for children.
     - The project aims to create a fully responsive game, one of the greatest challenges in this regard has been to make the image size consistent with extremely different width/height ratio viewports.

-5. **Sound Effects** <br>
+1.  **Sound Effects** <br>
-All sound effects are from [Freesound](https://freesound.org/) <br>
+All sound effects are from [Freesound](https://freesound.org/).
     - A positive sound is played if the player chooses a correct letter, the sound style reminds the old arcade video games and contributes to creating a nostalgic atmosphere as well as to make the game more interactive.
     - A "Pop" sound is played if the player chooses a wrong letter, creates the illusion that one of the balloons in the image has burst.

-6. **Background** <br>
+1.  **Background** <br>
-The background image is from [Freepik](https://www.freepik.com/) <br>
+The background image is from [Freepik](https://www.freepik.com/).
     - It was chosen because it looks like a painted sky and creates a good contrast with the yellow of the gameplay page.

-7. **Styling** <br>
+1.  **Styling** <br>
-The website style is inspired by [PicFlip!](https://ajgreaves.github.io/picflip/) <br>
+The website style is inspired by [PicFlip!](https://ajgreaves.github.io/picflip/).
-    - Most buttons and containers were given black thick border and rounded corners to make them look more cartoonish
+    - Most buttons and containers were given black thick border and rounded corners to make them look more cartoonish.
-    - The title and the "New Record" signal are animated using [Textillate](https://textillate.js.org/)
+    - The title and the "New Record" signal are animated using [Textillate](https://textillate.js.org/).

+### Wireframes

+The wireframes were creating using Figma and can be found [here](https://www.figma.com/file/W6byLl333Stnds9vzlbSOB/Second-milestone-project?node-id=8%3A23).

 ## Features